-In his GoToAssist webinar “Wake-Up Call,” customer experience consultant, author and keynote speaker Micah Solomon explored how to provide customer service and a customer experience that will wow millennials and others who share a digitally-influenced mindset.
-Now, in this blog post, Micah expands on the ideas in his webinar.
+Customer experience consultant, author and keynote speaker Micah Solomon explored how to provide customer service and a customer experience that will wow millennials and others who share a digitally-influenced mindset.

 First, why this matters: 80 million millennial generation customers (also known as Gen Y) are about to hit service providers with a wallet force larger than that of the baby boom.
 Born during 1980-2000, these customers don’t remember a world without the Internet, smartphones and Facebook.

 Here’s how to please them and keep them coming back.

 1. Offload the Transactional − Don’t fritter away employee hours on activities that customers can do better themselves.

 Millennials have different ideas of where humans should fit into customer service delivery.
 If an app or algorithm can deliver what they need, so much the better.
 Which is one reason most millennials consult their smartphones first, even when they’re in your store and a human – a human paid to assist them – is standing at the ready.

 In particular, don’t wear them down by requiring them to contact you for the transactional details I generically refer to as Stupid Stuff™.
 Don’t force customers to contact you due to your own bad design and lazy implementation.
 A millennial customer isn’t willing to call you to find out whether and when their order has shipped; they want to proactively receive an automated, instant confirmation in their inbox or on their phone.
 A millennial will be peeved if they have to call your company’s receptionist to track down your physical (read: GPS friendly) address because only your PO Box is on your website.

 This isn’t to say there’s no role for a human-to-human service interaction or contact.
 (Far from it.)
 But the interaction should be at the choice of the customer, not because your systems are sloppy or incomplete.